-Supercars aren’t even rare these days; you can pretty much find one in every big city.
-The apex predators — the highest horsepower cars in the world – they are a breed apart.
+Supercars aren’t necessarily rare these days.
+You can pretty much find one in every big city.
+Still, the apex predators — the highest horsepower cars in the world — are a breed apart.

 Koenigsegg is a near-perfect counterpart for the romance of the Italian supercars.
 It offers cold and stoic Nordic logic and brute hammer-like force to create big horsepower, rear-wheel-drive cars that push the limits of science and technology.

 The Jesko is the company’s latest track-focused, road-legal car for drivers looking for that do-everything supercar that turns heads in the process.

 The Jesko boasts a redesigned 5.0L twin-turbo V8 engine that produces 1,280 hp (or if you have access to E85 biofuel, you can bump that output to 1,600 hp).
 The engine is paired with a 9-speed Koenigsegg Light Speed Transmission which the company claims pushes the envelope in terms of dual-clutch technology for impressively fast and nearly unnoticeable shifts.

 And the Jesko looks the part too, with a carbon fiber chassis and advanced aerodynamics.
 And it’s functional, with more headroom and greater visibility for the driver and over 2,200 pounds of downforce thanks to the aero.
 With a 0-60 of around 2.5 seconds and a top speed that flirts with the 300 mph mark, the Jesko is no slouch when you put the pedal to the floor.
 You can own one for a cool $2.8 million.